JianChen-IT/lsds2020.lab3.grpP101.team09/README.md

 ```
 **Exercise 6**

-In the database we stored all the fields requested in the assignment.
+<p align = justify>In the database we stored all the fields requested in the assignment.
 However, the associated tweet list instead of containing all the information of all tweets
-it only contains the tweet ID.
+it only contains the tweet ID.</p>
 ```
 hashtag: #COVIDー19 count: 60
 hashtag: #Covid_19 count: 14